-If the retailer IT-team works under development, the above procedures are simplified.
+If the retailer IT team works under development, the above procedures are simplified.
 The internal staff tests the digital product.
-The intellectual property rights are transferred by default, following the general labour contract or service agreement between the retailer and certain IT-specialists.
+The intellectual property rights are transferred by default, following the general labor contract or service agreement between the retailer and certain IT specialists.

 Retail Software Development: How Does It Work In Practice?

 Case 1.
 Contact Center and Order Management System for Department Store Retailer